dmwilcox/pixelknife/README.rst

 **Requrements**

-PyYAML
+   * PyYAML
-Also pixelknife is a tad dated, it is uses the pyexiv2 library rather than gobject.
-A tarball of pyexiv2 is included in the repo since it is no longer available on pip.
+   * pyexiv2 (as pixelknife is a tad dated, it is uses the pyexiv2 library rather than gobject.
+A tarball of pyexiv2 is included in the repo since it is no longer available on pip.)

 **How It Works**